 2. Put the shredded hemp flowers in the container

-Take the shredded hemp flowers and place them in the large container (min.
+Take the shredded hemp flowers and place them in a large container (min.
 2 liters).
 If you have shredded the flowers in the Blender, rinse the container from the blender with the alcohol, so you do not waste the cannabinoids that are in it.
-Simply empty the alcohol and cannabinoids into the container in which you have given the shredded hemp flowers.
+Simply empty the alcohol and cannabinoids into the container in which you have placed the shredded hemp flowers.

 3. Add the alcohol to the shredded hemp flowers